12 Top-Rated Things to Do in Idaho Falls, ID

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-Encompassing five miles and surrounding both sides of the scenic Snake River, the Idaho Falls River Walk and Greenbelt highlights some of the most spectacular scenery of the city.
-It's extensively landscaped and well-maintained throughout the year, and commonly seen here are cyclists, runners, and strollers, as well as community members commuting to and from work throughout the day.
+Encompassing five miles and surrounding both sides of the scenic Snake River, the Idaho Falls River Walk and Greenbelt highlight some of the most spectacular scenery of the city.
+The entire route is extensively landscaped and well-maintained throughout the year.
+Cyclists, runners, and strollers are commonly seen utilizing the path.
+It's also a vital resource for community members commuting to and from work throughout the day.

-The River Walk connects many of the top attractions and natural spaces of the city, including Sportsman Park and the Art Museum of Eastern Idaho.
-A great place to bring a camera, or perhaps a date, the scenery that surrounds the Snake River Greenbelt changes colors throughout the year.
+The River Walk connects many of the city's top attractions and natural spaces, including Sportsman Park and the Art Museum of Eastern Idaho.
+It's a great place to bring a camera, or perhaps a date, or just for a casual afternoon spent outside.
+The scenery that surrounds the Snake River Greenbelt changes colors throughout the year.

 2. Museum of Idaho